BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 2 Homework/Problem1_Ladder.md

 3. Include a detailed derivation and calculation of Equivalent Resistance $R_{eq}$ based on series-parallel reduction, like what you show in recitation worksheet.

    *(You may write the calculation by hand, take a clear photo, and insert the photo into the same document that you work on.)*
+I’d phrase it more clearly:

+> **Note:** For 3., Full steps are required for full credit.